 MA is short for “Ministerial Assistant.”
 We believe the title “MA” better represents the role that we desire to see filled while serving here.
 Ministerial Assistants are “ministers in training” pursuing the calling the Lord has placed on their lives through practical, hands-on ministry.

 Yes.
-For those traveling from out of town and that do not reside in the Memphis area when not in college, mileage or airfare will be reimbursed.
+For those traveling from out of town and that do not reside in the Memphis area when not in college, mileage or airfare will be reimbursed not to exceed a specified dollar amount.
 One round-trip for summer MAs and two round-trips for year-long/year-round MAs.

 Yes, housing is available for those who move to Memphis from out of town and who do not have family who live in town.
 These are fully furnished apartments within ¼ of a mile from the church.
-Provided housing is not typically available for married couples.
+Housing is not typically provided for married couples.

 These are families from our church who connect with MAs from out of town to help them gain a sense of belonging at Bellevue and in Memphis.
 These families serve as an encouragement and as a home-away-from-home; however, MAs do not live with their MA Family.

-Yes, we have married MAs in our program, but provided housing is not typically available for married couples.
+Yes, we have married MAs in our program, but housing is not typically provided for married couples.

 MA positions are designed for college and seminary/graduate school-aged students.
 If you are a high school senior, you are eligible to begin your internship the fall after your graduation.